jokull/blog/src/_posts/nextjs-server-actions/post.md

 }
 ```

-I hope these examples have provided some insight and starting points for you to test server actions!
+I hope these examples have provided some insight and starting points for you to test server actions with SQLite in production!

 The [gymrat repo](http://github.com/jokull/gymrat) is open source if you want to fork it or look around for more code samples.